Menditect/documentation/additional/01-howtos/09-tips-and-tricks/use-data-hub-with-mta.md

 Retrieving data from a Dataset that is exposed as an Entity in a Mendix App works exactly the same as retrieving data from a regular Entity.

 It is possible to use a regular [Retrieve teststep](../../../mta/Teststep/retrieve).
-Domain model access must be configured for the Entity, allowing the Execution user Read Access.
+Domain model access must be configured for the Entity, allowing the [Execution User](../../../mta/execution-user) Read Access.

 ### Creating OData objects